 -

-Salkantay Trek: More nature, fewer crowds, higher altitude
+Salkantay Trek: More nature, fewer crowds, higher altitude, multi-day trekking tours from Cusco

 -